 In all instances the Headteacher must be informed.
-If the Headteacher is not available then the DSL should be advised.
+If the Headteacher is not available, then the DSL should be advised.

-If the allegation concerns the Headteacher then the Chair of Governors or Chair of the Trust must be informed.
+If the allegation concerns the Headteacher then the Chair of the Multi-Academy Trust and Chair of Governors must be informed.